Rangers favourite Ricksen dies aged 43

-Fernando Ricksen has died aged 43 following a battle with motor neurone disease, his former club Rangers have announced.
+Fernando Ricksen has died aged 43 after a battle with motor neurone disease, his former club Rangers announced.

 The 12-cap Netherlands international's condition came to light in October 2013, shortly after his retirement from football.